Departure taxes – Become a Non-Resident of Canada Taxes

 • Personal use property and listed personal property.

-You can elect to defer the departure tax until the asset is actually disposed of, however, you will be required to secure the CRA with a form of security equivalent to the tax balance owing.
+You can elect to defer the departure taxes until the asset is actually disposed of, however, you will be required to secure the CRA with a form of security equivalent to the tax balance owing.
 Form T1244 must be file to utilize this election.
 The disposition of assets is reported on Form T1243

-1. Disposition of your primary residence:
+2. Disposition of your primary residence:

 Should you decide to sell your primary residence after leaving Canada, you will be subject to withholding tax of 25% of the selling price which can be a very significant amount.
 You will need to file a section 116 clearance certificate to reduce the withholding tax to 25% of the net capital gain, you can further obtain a refund by filing the Section 116 tax return as capital gains in Canada are only 50% taxable.
+You can learn more about this on our article page Non-Residents Selling Real Estate Property in Canada

-• Requirement to Disclose your Canadian Assets:
+3. Requirement to Disclose your Canadian Assets:

 An individual who emigrates from Canada and ceases to be Canadian resident for tax purposes must file the T1161 form along with the departure tax return to list all Canadian assets if the fair market value of the assets exceeds in total $25,000.

-1. Change in eligibility for Canadian benefits:
+4. Change in eligibility for Canadian benefits:

 Certain Canadian benefits will cease or trigger rules upon becoming a non-resident of Canada.
 For example, if you were receiving any GST/HST credits or Canada child tax benefits, you will need to inform CRA that you are non-resident so payments are no longer paid out to you.
 Any payments made after becoming a non-resident can be requested to be paid back to the CRA.
 If you were utilizing the home buyers plan (HBP) or the life-long learning plan (LLP), you will be required to repay the money back into the RRSP, otherwise, it will be recorded as an income inclusion on your final departure tax return.
 Both your RRSP and TFSA will not be eligible for further contribution room limit increases.

-1. Non-resident of Canada Part XIII Withholding taxes on payments:
+5. Non-resident of Canada Part XIII Withholding taxes on payments:

 Any income that is paid to you from Canada as non-resident will be subject to withholding taxes.
 You may notice existing payments you were receiving are less now from banks and other institutions due to this tax rule.
-You may need to file a Section 217 to report income earned in Canada.
+You may need to file a Section 217 income tax return to report income earned in Canada.

 Disclaimer